JAlcocerT/JAlcocerT/content/blog/py-z-stock-yahoo.md

 ### YFinance

+It was a fundamental piece for RStocks, and it will be for any financial tricks you want to do with Python.

 * https://pypi.org/project/yfinance/
 * https://rowzero.io/blog/yfinance
 * https://github.com/ranaroussi/yfinance
     * https://ranaroussi.github.io/yfinance/

 > Apache v2 | Download market data from **Yahoo!
 Finance's API**

 ```sh
 pip install yfinance==0.2.52